 - Helter Skelter – Children can slide down the traditional, colourful Helter Skelter ride while adults can have a drink at the Helter Skelter Bar.

-New in 2021 is the Winter Village at Trinity Square.
+The new Winter Village is located at Trinity Square.
 Christmas trees line the entrance, igloos and kissing booths are new while you can also find traditional market snacks and drinks.

 - Igloos – Take a break from shopping and eating by getting cosy in your own igloo.